Victoria University of Manchester

 The Victoria University of Manchester, usually referred to as simply the University of Manchester, was a university in Manchester, England.
 It was founded in 1851 as Owens College.
 In 1880, the college joined the federal Victoria University.
-After the demerger of the Victoria University, it gained an independent university charter in 1904 as the Victoria University of Manchester.
+After the break-up of the Victoria University, it gained an independent university charter in 1904 as the Victoria University of Manchester.

 On 1 October 2004, the Victoria University of Manchester merged with the University of Manchester Institute of Science and Technology (UMIST) to form a new, larger entity named the University of Manchester.

 History

 1851–1951

 Owens College was founded in 1851, named after John Owens, a textile merchant, who left a bequest of £96,942 for the purpose.
 Its first accommodation was at Cobden House on Quay Street, Manchester, in a house which had been the residence of Richard Cobden.
 In 1859, Owens College was approved as a provincial examination centre for matriculation candidates of the University of London.
 As the college progressed the premises became inadequate so a move to Chorlton on Medlock was planned in 1871.
 Alfred Waterhouse was the architect of the new college building, west of Oxford Road, which was opened in 1873.

 Owens College became the first affiliate college of the federal Victoria University in 1880.
 In 1884, University College Liverpool also joined the Victoria University, followed in 1887 by the Yorkshire College in Leeds.
 In 1903, University College Liverpool left the Victoria University to become the independent University of Liverpool; Leeds followed in 1904 to become the University of Leeds.

 The new Victoria University of Manchester was established by royal charter on 15 July 1903; the university and Owens College were merged by Act of Parliament on 24 June 1904.
 The Manchester University Press was founded by James Tait in 1904 (as the Publications Committee of the University), initially to publish academic research being undertaken at the Victoria University of Manchester.
 The office was accommodated in a house in Lime Grove.
 Distribution was then in the hands of Sherratt & Hughes of Manchester; from 1913 the distributors were Longmans, Green & Co. though this arrangement came to an end in the 1930s.
 The MUP offices moved several times to make way for other developments within the university.
 Since 1951 these have been Grove House, Oxford Road, then the former University Dental Hospital of Manchester (illustrated) and until the present time the Manchester Medical School in Coupland Street.